Who is the Celtic Mother Goddess?

-Matrona (a Gaulish or Continental figure) is closely associated with the river Marne in France (Mac Cana 31).
-And there is a Welsh figure, Modron, who is the divine mother of the divine son Mabon, mentioned prominently in Culwch ac Olwen.
+Matrona (a Gaulish or Continental figure) is closely associated with the river Marne in France.[ref]Mac Cana, Proinsias.
+Celtic Mythology.
+New York: Barnes and Nobles Books, 1996. p.
+31.[/ref] And there is a Welsh figure, Modron, who is the divine mother of the divine son Mabon, mentioned prominently in Culwch ac Olwen.

 There are, for instance, the Matres Comedovae at Aix-les-Bains, and the Matres Domesticae venerated in Chicester, England, the Matres Griselicae of Greouls in southern Gaul, the Matres Nemausicae, the Matronae Aufaniea from the Rhine area, the Matronae Vacallinehae, and a host of other local based female fertility-related female deities, often associated with children and often depicted in threes (Green 1992, 146–47).
 You will also note that many of these (the Matres Comedovae, Matres Griselicae, and the Nemausicae) were closely associated with local springs (Green 1992, 160).

-If this topic appeals to you, it might be interesting to peruse Green 1995 pp 105-16 where she offers a reasonably good summary of Celtic mother-goddesses in general, with footnotes to recent scholarship, though she does make the occasional unsubstantiated assertion.
+If the concept of a Celtic mother goddess (or goddesses) appeals to you, it might be interesting to peruse Green’s Celtic Goddesses (pp. 105–16) where she offers a reasonably good summary of Celtic mother-goddesses in general, with notes regarding scholarship, though she does make the occasional unsubstantiated assertion.
 As usual though, Green and Thames and Hudson have done a superb job of supplying good quality photos.

 There are many references to mothers in Irish myth; one that comes to mind quickly is Macha.
 But, like Rhiannon in Welsh myth, or Modron, it is risky to label Macha as exclusively a “mother goddess.”
 To do so is to fall into the mistake made by Caesar and an unfortunately large number of scholars today, of buying into the interpretatio romana in an attempt to reduce the abundance and wide variety of Celtic deities, from a variety of geographic areas and historical eras, to a convenient, neatly organized and pigeon-holed schema or pantheon based on the familiar deities of Rome.